 enrolling in U.S. Legal Research, Analysis, and Writing

-The course lists of "American Law for Foreign Lawyers" provided on this page list courses that are often of interest to, but not required for, students pursuing the General LL.M.
+The course lists of "American Law for Foreign Lawyers" provided in the Curriculum Guide list courses that are often of interest to, but not required for, students pursuing the General LL.M.

 International Legal Studies LL.M.

 Requires, in addition to the general requirements above:

 - 20 academic credits from courses open to LL.M. students, including a minimum of 12 academic credits in courses listed under International Legal Studies in the online curriculum guide.

 - While not required, we strongly recommend enrolling in U.S. Legal Research, Analysis, and Writing.
 (This course counts towards the 20-credit degree requirement but not toward the 12 specialization credits.)

 Choosing Between International Legal Studies and General Studies